Status: CLOSED

 Eligibility

 This year, organizations will begin with an eligibility quiz before proceeding to the full application.
 Every organization that takes the eligibility quiz will receive feedback and guidance to help with the application process.
-Please take this quiz (available August 5) as soon as possible so you have plenty of time to follow up with CFWM staff.

 Eligible organizations must have IRS designated 501(c)(3) status or an existing fiscal sponsorship.